nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 Parsing and validating your object against a JSON schema requires a powerful library but makes for very readable validation specs.
 It is part of Swagger/OpenAPI as well.
 I've used JSON schemas in many projects with great satisfaction.

-A third approach is to add valdation annotations/properties to the deserialisation specification or domain model.
+A third approach is to add validation annotations/properties to the deserialisation specification or domain model.
 Most opinionated frameworks will promote this validation method.
 For example:

 ```csharp
 public class Movie